 In two 50-minute sessions, local business and community volunteers take students through real-world exercises on academic self-discipline, time and money management, and goal setting.
 Teens discover that they can take charge of their lives.

 The program has demonstrated significant success in lowering dropout rates and increasing academic success.
-With the assistance of parent volunteers, the classes are given once a year to all or ninth graders.
+With the assistance of parent volunteers, the classes are given once a year to all or eighth graders.
 The students are given rewards for completing the two day class and both student and teacher evaluations demonstrate the value of the program.
 HEF looks forward to continuing this program over the next five years.